GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 Here you see utilization (usage compared to the limit) for a specific metric (number of instances per VPC) for multiple VPCs and projects.

-3 metrics are created: Usage, limit and utilization.
+Three metric descriptors are created for each monitored resource: usage, limit and utilization.
 You can follow each of these and create alerting policies if a threshold is reached.

 ## Usage